Nalini Jameela

-Nalini Jameela (born c.
-1954) is an Indian best selling author, sex worker activist and former sex worker from Thrissur, Kerala.
+Nalini Jameela (born 18 August 1954) is an Indian best selling author, sex worker activist and former sex worker from Thrissur, Kerala.
 She is the author of the books The Autobiography of a Sex-worker (2005) and Romantic Encounters of a Sex Worker (2018).
 She is the coordinator of the Sex Workers Forum of Kerala (SWFK) and is a member of five non-governmental organisations (NGO).
-She received Special Jury mention at the 51st Kerala State Film Awards for costume design for her work in the film, Bharathapuzha.
+She received Special Jury mention at the 51st Kerala State Film Awards for costume design for her work in the film, Bharatha Puzha (film).

-Biography
+Early life

 Nalini Jameela was born c.
 1954 in Kallur village, Thrissur, India.
+She had left school after the 3rd grade when she was about seven.
+In the 1990s she furthered her education at the Kallur Government School, eventually reaching the 12th grade.
 She worked in the fields planting and harvesting crops until her husband died of cancer when she was aged 24.
 This left her with no means of supporting her two young children.
 A sex worker named Rosechechi introduced her to sex work.
 Rosechechi arranged her first client, a senior police officer, and she met him in a guesthouse in Trissur that was frequented by politicians.
 When leaving the guesthouse in the morning she was arrested by the police and beaten.

-She had left school after the 3rd grade when she was about seven.
-In the 1990s she furthered her education at the Kallur Government School, eventually reaching the 12th grade.